mui/material-ui/CONTRIBUTING.md

 - If demos were changed, make sure `yarn docs:typescript:formatted` does not introduce changes.
   See [About TypeScript demos](#about-typescript-demos).
 - The Pull Request title follows the pattern `[Component] Imperative commit message`.
 (See: [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/#imperative) for a great explanation)

+#### Checks and how to fix them

+If any of the checks fails click on the _Details_ link and review the logs of the build to find out why it failed.
+The following section gives an overview what each check is responsible for.

+##### ci/codesandbox

+This task should not fail in isolation.
+It creates multiple sandboxes on CodeSandbox.com that use the version of Material-UI that was built from this Pull Request.
+Use it to test more complex scenarios.

+##### ci/circleci: checkout

+A preflight check to see if the dependencies and lockfile are ok.
+Running `yarn` and `yarn deduplicate` should fix most of the issues.

+##### ci/circleci: test_static

+Checks code format, and lints the repository.
+The log of the failed build should explain how to fix the issues.

+##### ci/circleci: test_unit-1

+Runs the unit tests in a `jsdom` environment.
+If this fails then `yarn test:unit` should fail locally as well.
+You can narrow the scope of tests run with `yarn test:unit --grep ComponentName`.

+##### ci/circleci: test_browser-1

+Runs the unit tests in multiple browsers (via Browserstack).
+The log of the failed build should list which browsers failed.
+If Chrome failed then `yarn test:karma` should fail locally as well.
+If other browsers failed debugging might be trickier.

+##### ci/circleci: test_regression-1

+Renders tests in `test/regressions/tests` and makes screenshots.
+This step shouldn't fail if the others pass.
+Otherwise, a maintainer will take a look.
+The screenshots are evaluated in another step.

+##### argos

+Evaluates the screenshots taken in `test/regressions/tests` and fails if it detects differences.
+This doesn't necessarily mean your Pull Request will be rejected as a failure might be intended.
+Clicking on _Details_ will show you the differences.

+#### ci/circleci: test_types

+Typechecks the repository.
+The log of the failed build should list all issues.

+##### deploy/netlify

+Renders a preview of the docs with your changes if it succeeds.
+Otherwise `yarn docs:build` or `yarn docs:export` usually fail locally as well.

+##### mui-org.material-ui (Azure Pipelines)

+This task is mostly responsible for monitoring the bundle size.
+It will only report the size if the change exceeds a certain threshold.
+If it fails there's usually something wrong with the how the packages or docs were built.

+#### codecov/project

+Monitors coverage of the tests.
+A reduction in coverage isn't necessarily bad but it's always appreciated if it can be improved.

+#### Misc

+There are various other checks done by Netlify to check the integrity of our docs.
+Click on _Details_ to find out more about them.

 ### Testing the documentation site